Roasted Eggplant Parm – Lightened!

 - Preheat the oven to Roast at 375 degrees F (200C).
 (Or roast at 400 degrees, depending on your oven)

 - In a large nonstick roasting pan, lightly spray with cooking spray.
 Scatter chunks of eggplant, and scatter lightly with salt over them.
 (Reserve the extra-virgin olive oil for later).

-- Place the pan onto the middle rack of the oven and roast the eggplant for 10 to 15 minutes, or longer until the eggolant turns into a golden color.
+- Place the pan onto the middle rack of the oven and roast the eggplant for 10 to 15 minutes, or longer until some of the chunks of eggplant start to turn a golden color.
 Then open the oven and gently shake the pan a few times to rotate the bottom to the top, or use a spatula to flip them over so they roast evenly.
-Roast for another 10 minutes.
+Roast for another 10 to 15 minutes.

 - As the eggplant turns golden, carefully pull the rack out, and lightly drizzle extra-virgin olive oil over the eggplant, about 2 tablespoons.
 Push the rack back into the oven, and Turn Off the oven.
-Allow the eggplants to sit in the oven for additional 5 to 10 minutes, or until most of the eggplant is light golden and tender to the bite.
-(Do not over roast, or you will have hard-to-chew eggplants.)
+Allow the eggplants to sit in the oven for an additional 5 to 10 minutes, or until most of the eggplant is lightly golden and tender to the bite.
+(Do not over-roast, or you will have hard-to-chew eggplants.)

 - Serves 6 to 8